Elbow Dislocation Specialist

 Elbow dislocations usually occur when you fall onto an outstretched hand.
 It can also occur from a traumatic injury such as a motor vehicle accident.

 When an elbow dislocation is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is elbow dislocation specialist who provides detailed examination and care for patients with elbow dislocations in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is elbow dislocation specialist who provides detailed examination and care for patients with elbow dislocations in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Symptoms of Elbow Dislocation